fakhrulhidayat33/check-my-ability/README.md

 **Goal:** Build a strong foundation in programming logic and basic Python.

 **Indicators:**
-- [ ] I can write simple Python scripts without copying from AI.
+- [v] I can write simple Python scripts without copying from AI.
-- [ ] I understand variables, loops, and conditions enough to predict code outputs.
+- [v] I understand variables, loops, and conditions enough to predict code outputs.
-- [ ] I can read AI-generated code and explain what each line does.
+- [v] I can read AI-generated code and explain what each line does.
-- [ ] I can solve basic problems like:
+- [v] I can solve basic problems like:
-  - Generate a multiplication table
+  - **Generate a multiplication table**
-  - Count vowels in a string
+  - ~~Count vowels in a string~~
-  - Sort a list of numbers
+  - ~~Sort a list of numbers~~

 ---